Code in the iOS 16.4 beta references a new device

 Another interpretation is that this device is, in fact, the expected mixed reality headset (virtual and augmented) from Maçã, now expected for WWDC23.
 As we mentioned earlier, it is quite possible that the glasses are equipped with an M2 chip and, therefore, have one of these modules.

-Finally, the vehicle also opened up the possibility that this module could be a device similar to Raspberry Pi, since Raspberry already sells very similar modules.
+Finally, the vehicle also opened up the possibility that this module might be a device similar to Raspberry Pi, since Raspberry already sells very similar modules.
 In this case, the so-called “ComputeModule” may be a device used by Apple to test iOS on devices other than the iPhone.

 And you, do you think Apple will finally complete the transition to Apple Silicon?
 Comment below!